Joe Perry (politician)

+Joseph C. "Joe" Perry is an American businessman and politician from Maine.
+A Democrat, he is serving as the Treasurer of Maine since January 2025, and served previously in the Maine House of Representatives and Maine Senate.

+Politics

-Joseph 'Joe' C. Perry is an American businessperson and politician from Maine.
-Perry, a Democrat, served in the Maine Senate from District 32, which included his hometown of Bangor and Hermon.
-He was first elected to the Senate in 2004 after serving from 8 years (1996-2004) in the Maine House of Representatives representing part of Bangor.
+Perry served in the Maine Senate from District 32, which included his hometown of Bangor and Hermon.
+He was first elected to the Senate in 2004 after serving from 8 years (1996–2004) in the Maine House of Representatives representing part of Bangor.
 He defeated incumbent Republican Senator Tom Sawyer by 280 votes.
 In 2015, Perry won a seat on the Bangor City Council.

-In the 124th legislature (2008-2010), Perry served as Senate Chair of the Joint Standing Committee on Taxation.
+In the 124th legislature (2008–2010), Perry served as Senate Chair of the Joint Standing Committee on Taxation.

 In 2010, Perry sought re-election to represent District 32.
 However, he was defeated with 42% of the vote in a two-way race to Republican Nichi Farnham.